AkiNotBunny/drink_reminder/README.md

 A simple drink reminder application built using Python.
 This program helps you (actually myself) remember to drink water at regular intervals with a hydrated cat.

-Libraries: Tkinter, Pillow, Pystray, Schedule.
+Libraries: Tkinter, Pillow(PIL), Threading, Pystray, OS.

 ## Features